Jonathan2603/AdventureLink/README.md

 ### Itinerary Generation

 Users can input travel preferences in ItineraryForm.js.
-The backend processes this data in itinerary.js, using algorithms to generate customized itineraries.
+The backend processes this data in itinerary.js, using algorithms to generate customised itineraries.

 ### Backend and Code Structure

-The backend endpoints handle requests and send responses utilized by the frontend.
+The backend endpoints handle requests and send responses utilised by the frontend.
 Key files include:

 - auth.js: Manages user authentication.
 - itinerary.js: Handles itinerary generation logic.